w3f/polkadot-wiki/docs/learn/learn-staking.md

 to become a validator you can consult [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.

-Nominators have far fewer responsibilities than validators.
+**Nominators.** Nominators have far fewer responsibilities than validators.
 These include selecting validators and monitoring their performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' accounts.
 Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared